 Difficulty finding and identifying past appointments relative to the current date

-In total, there were 9 Serious issues, 12 Moderate issues, and 17 Minor issues noted through analysis and coded observations of the Morae ™ recordings (see Test Configuration).
+In total, there were 9 Serious issues, 12 Moderate issues, and 17 Minor issues noted through analysis and coded observations of the Morae ™ recordings of the usability testing sessions (see Test Configuration).
 A full breakdown of all issues and recommendations can be found in Key Issues and Recommendations.
 The Serious issues were as follows: